 The current treatments for hyperammonemia, such as antibiotics or lactulose, are designed to decrease the intestinal production of ammonia and/or its absorption into the body and are not effective.
 Additionally, these treatments are often accompanied by side effects.
 Other ammonia scavenger drugs may help hyperammonemia patients to balance the ammonia levels as a chronic treatment.
 However, there is an unmet need to find a robust method to reduce ammonia levels during acute conditions when hyperammonemia patients are hospitalized.

 Plas-Free’s Ammonia Adsorption Plasma Column (AAPC-300) device is a non-pyrogenic, sterile, single-use device designed to remove ammonia from the blood stream.
-The AAPC-300 effectively and specifically extracts ammonia from plasma fraction, thus enabling the reduction of ammonia levels during hepatic encephalopathy (HE).
-Neurological injury is non-reversable, thus time is criticalin the treatment of hyperammonemia.
+The AAPC-300 effectively and specifically extracts more than 80% of the ammonia from plasma fraction, thus enabling the reduction of ammonia levels during hepatic encephalopathy (HE).
+Neurological injury is non-reversable, thus time is critical in the treatment of hyperammonemia.
 The APPC-300 can reduce the levels of ammonia in less than 1.5 hours thereby preventing significant accumulated neurologic injury.
 This contrasts with the pharmacokinetics of drugs that can take few hours and subsequently cause additional neurologic injury

 Provisional application “Extracorporeal device and matrix for removing ammonia from biological fluids, methods and uses thereof”